T H E G R E E N L A K E P A D D L E R

 Go here for a larger image of the kayak including the underwater part

-A LINES PLAN?
+FOR A FUN PROJECT, WHO NEEDS A LINES PLAN?

 Building a small size sof kayak was something that lingered in my mind for quite a while.